Dozens of rattlesnakes removed from underneath California woman’s home - NewsBreak

 The woman called Sonoma County Reptile Rescue on Oct.
 2 after suspecting snakes were living under her Santa Rosa abode.

 Al Wolf, the director of Sonoma County Reptile Rescue, responded the following day to retrieve the snakes.
 Wolf went underneath the house where he found dozens of the rattlers.
-He later encountered baby snakes, too.READ: More top stories on WATE.com
+He later encountered baby snakes, too.US Capitol officer told Jan.
+6 rioter to hide evidence, prosecutors say

 The snakes, Wolf determined, were Northern Pacific Rattlers, which are considered one of the most deadly snakes in Northern California.